NovqiGarrix/hulu-clone/README.md

 and your hulu will be running at http://localhost:3000

 ## Production Environment
-To push your project to Web Hosting, you have to build the project first.
+To push your project to Web Hosting or VPS, you have to build the project first.
 To do so, you can run these following command:

 ```
 npm run build
 # or
 yarn build
 ```
+You can use [https://www.netlify.com/](Netlify) as your web hosting, and it's 100% free!

 ## Learn More
 ### To learn more about Next.js, take a look at the following resources: